stephenpearson/kitchen-oci/README.md

 ### DBaaS Instance Type

+The following configuration item is mandatory for the DBaaS `instance_type`:

+   - `db_version`, The specific version of the Oracle database software to be installed.
+Values can be at either the major version level (eg. 12.1.0.2) or at a PSU level (eg. 12.1.0.2.191015).
+If no PSU is provided, the latest available will be installed.

 The following is a list of optional items for the DBaaS `instance_type`:

    - `cpu_core_count`, CPU core count for DBaaS nodes.
 Default value is 2
    - `database_edition`, The edition of the Oracle database software to be installed.
 Default value is ENTERPRISE_EDITION
    - `license_model`, The licensing model for the Oracle database software.
 Default value is BRING_YOUR_OWN_LICENSE
    - `db_name`, The name of the database to be provisioned.
 Must be 8 characters or less, alphanumeric.
-Default value is nil (OCI will assign at random)
+Default value is `dbaas1`.
    - `pdb_name`, The name of the pdb to be provisioned.
 Only valid if `db_version` is 12cR1 or higher.
 Default value is nil (OCI will create a single pdb with the name `db_name`\_PDB1)
    - `admin_password`, The SYS password of the database to be provisioned.
 Password must be 9 to 30 characters and contain at least 2 uppercase, 2 lowercase, 2 special, and 2 numeric characters.
 The special characters must be `_`, `#`, or `-`.
 Default value will be a randomly generated password
-   - `db_version`, The specific version of the Oracle database software to be installed.
-Values can be at either the major version level (eg. 12.1.0.2) or at a PSU level (eg. 12.1.0.2.191015).
-If no PSU is provided, the latest available will be installed.
-   - `storage_management`, The storage method for database files.
-Acceptable values are 'ASM' or 'LVM'.
-Default value is 'ASM'
    - `initial_data_storage_size_in_gb`, The desired amount of database storage in GB.
 Default value is 256
    - `character_set`, The characterset of the database.
 Default value is AL32UTF8
    - `ncharacter_set`, The national characterset of the database.
 Default value is AL16UTF16